Wilderness Survival Kits for Kids: What to Include?

 Instead, add a mini water filter and a small collapsible water bottle to your child's kit.
 Make sure they know how to use the filter.
 Even better, carry out a science experiment at home to show your child how a water filter works.

 If your winters are like ours, exposure and hypothermia are very dangerous for adults and children when the temperature drops.
 Slide a couple of hand warmers into your survival kit.
-They're small, don't cost a lot, they're individually packaged, and easy-to-use if needed.
+They're small, don't cost a lot, they're individually packaged, and easy to use if needed.
+Or make your own handwarmers.

 Before your child has a chance to get lost on their own, teach them about navigation and how to use a compass - but make it fun.
 Visit the Eureka!
 Outdoor Equipment site and check out three different compass games to play as a family.
 A great learning opportunity for mom and dad too.

 So this is an important item in survival kits for adults and children alike.
-Make sure to equip your child with a personal wilderness first aid kit within their larger survival kit.
+Make sure to include a personal wilderness first-aid kit in your child's larger survival kit.

 These can be really, really small - about the size of a pack of gum or a tin of cough drops.
-Yet they hold some pretty useful items, including bandages, disinfectant pads, and often tweezers as well.
+Yet they hold some pretty useful items, including bandages, disinfectant pads, and, often, tweezers.

 Pick up a travel-sized Vaseline to add to your child's wilderness kit.
 Show your child how to use Vaseline and cotton balls, leaves, or twigs to start a fire.